WICG/EventListenerOptions/explainer.md

 # Passive event listeners

 Passive event listeners are a new feature [in the DOM spec](https://dom.spec.whatwg.org/#dom-eventlisteneroptions-passive) that enable developers to opt-in to better scroll performance by eliminating the need for scrolling to block on touch and wheel event listeners.
-This feature is [shipping in Chrome 51](https://www.chromestatus.com/features/5745543795965952).
+This feature is [shipping in Chrome 51](https://www.chromestatus.com/features/5745543795965952) ([demo video](https://www.youtube.com/watch?v=NPM6172J22g)).

 ## The problem